 Deep Plane Facelift

-A Deep Plane Facelift is a more developed and invasive form of the traditional facelift.
-The Deep Plane Facelift is able to better improve the nasolabial folds because it dissects deeper than the SMAS tissues layers, down to the underlying muscles.
-Since this procedure is dissecting underneath deep tissues of the face, it causes less tension on the more superficial layers of the skin, which can be beneficial in patients with thick skin and a heavier face.
+A deep plane facelift is a more developed and invasive form of the traditional facelift.
+The deep plane facelift can better improve the nasolabial folds because it dissects deeper than the SMAS tissue layers, down to the underlying muscles.
+Since this procedure is dissecting underneath deep tissues of the face, it causes less tension on the more superficial layers of the skin, which can be beneficial for patients with thick skin and a heavier face.

-Due to the depth of this procedure it is important to go to a Board Certified Facial Plastic Surgeon who is experienced and regularly performs this technique.
-A deep plane facelift requires skillful and meticulous dissection of deeper tissue layers, which even in cases where experienced hands are performing the procedure there is a much higher incidence of permanent nerve damage than with other facelift techniques.
-One commonly seen complication is damage to the mandibular branch of the facial nerve which can lead to permanent one sided or bilateral lower facial droop.
-Due to the increased risk of complications with deep plane facelifts many experienced surgeons as well educated patients decide to purse a slightly less invasive facelift approach and minimize the incidence of potential complications.
+Due to the depth of this procedure, it is important to go to a board-certified facial plastic surgeon who is experienced and regularly performs this technique.
+A deep plane facelift requires skillful and meticulous dissection of deeper tissue layers, which even in cases where experienced hands are performing the procedure, there is a much higher risk of permanent nerve damage than with other facelift techniques.
+One commonly seen complication is damage to the mandibular branch of the facial nerve, which can lead to permanent one-sided or bilateral lower facial droop.
+Due to the increased risk of complications with deep plane facelifts, many experienced surgeons as well educated patients decide to pursue a slightly less invasive facelift approach to minimize the incidence of potential complications.

 A subperiosteal facelift is considered to be more invasive than a traditional SMAS lift.
 A subperiosteal lift separates all fat and muscle from the underlying bony structures of the face.
-A subperiosteal lift is a good choice for patients who also want facial implants; since all facial tissues are lifted from the facial bones and implants may be nicely placed between.
+A subperiosteal lift is a good choice for patients who also want facial implants.
+Since all facial tissues are lifted from the facial bones, the implants are nicely placed between them.

-The most profound results of a subperiosteal lift are most noticeable on the upper two thirds of the face, as involves is a vertical lifting process.
-Since a subperiosteal facelift dissects down to the facial bones, there is typically more involved downtime and lengthier recovery.
-Swelling can be quite significant lasting weeks to several months.
+The most profound results of a subperiosteal lift are most noticeable on the upper two-thirds of the face, as this procedure involves a vertical lifting process.
+Since a subperiosteal facelift dissects down to the facial bones, this procedure typically has more involved downtime and lengthier recovery.
+Swelling can be quite significant, lasting weeks to several months.

 The midface is commonly known as the area surrounding the nose, eyes, and even the corners of the mouth (the middle areas of the face).
-As we age and lose skin laxity it is normal to experience sagging or descent of these areas.
+As we age and lose skin laxity, it is normal to experience sagging or descent in these areas.
 Some may find sagging of the eye, cheek, and mouth areas only, without experiencing sagging of the neck or jawline.
-In cases where there is very focused facial saging, a Mid-Facelift could give a more youthful appearance, without the need to undergo a full facelift.
-The results of a midface lift are often subtle, and often not long lasting and therefore Dr. Kulak rarely performs this procedure on its own.
+In cases where there is very focused facial sagging, a mid-facelift could give a more youthful appearance, without the need to undergo a full facelift.
+The results of a mid-facelift are often subtle, and not long lasting.
+Therefore, Dr. Kulak rarely performs this procedure on its own.
 A mid-face lift is usually paired with additional procedures to attain more optimal results.
-Often an upper and lower blepharoplasty (eyelid lift) compliments the results of a Mid-Facelift by also refreshing the eyes to a more open and well rested appearance.
+Often an upper and lower blepharoplasty (eyelid lift) complements the results of a mid-facelift by also refreshing the eyes to a more open and well-rested appearance.

 A mini-facelift surgery is essentially a less intense and less invasive version of a traditional facelift.
 It is a great option for patients who are experiencing mild signs of aging and facial sagging in the lower areas of the face.
-A mini facelift is typically done on patients in their 30s to young 50s who are not yet in need of a full facelift but could still receive improvement to their facial contours.
-Many people know mini-facelifts by other names such as the “s-lift” or the “weekend lift” for its incisional technique and its speedy downtime.
-Incisions for a mini facelift are typically from the ear around to the hairline, well hidden in natural contours.
-The term mini-facelift is also often loosely used for partial facelifts such as lower face only, midface only, etc. Some may even refer to a mini-facelift as a procedure that corrects mostly the face with minimal correction to the neck, or it may be referred to as a procedure that corrects sagging of the neck but not as much correction of the face.
+A mini facelift is typically done on patients in their 30s to young 50s who do not yet need a full facelift but could still receive improvement to their facial contours.
+Many people know the mini-facelift by other names such as the “s-lift” or the “weekend lift” for its incisional technique and speedy downtime.
+Incisions for a mini-facelift are typically from the ear around to the hairline, well hidden in natural contours.
+The term mini-facelift is also often loosely used for partial facelifts such as lower face only, midface only, etc. Some may even refer to a mini-facelift as a procedure that primarily corrects the face with minimal correction to the neck, or as a procedure that primarily corrects sagging of the neck but not much of the face.
 The way the term is used may vary, so it is important to be very clear about which areas you are hoping to correct when going for a mini-facelift consultation.
 This will help the surgeon evaluate your specific anatomy and determine which kind of lift will give you optimal results.

 Facelift Incision Lines

-Not every surgeon takes the same approach when it comes to incision line placement for facelifts and necklifts.
+Not every surgeon takes the same approach to incision line placement for facelifts and neck lifts.
 Dr. Jessica Kulak meticulously places her incisions along the edges of the ear and behind the tragus cartilage.
 This allows for optimal camouflage rather than placing incisions directly in front of the ear and leaving more evidence of surgery.
-When closing the back edges of the tragus it is important that the surgeon uses correct techniques to minimize tension so that the tragus is not pulled forwards.
-Repositioning the newly tightened skin over the tragus requires removal of fat and sometimes the placement of deep sutures under the skin to minimize the potential tension on the cartilage
+When closing the back edges of the tragus, the surgeon must use the correct techniques to minimize tension so that the tragus is not pulled forward.
+Repositioning the newly tightened skin over the tragus requires the removal of fat and sometimes the placement of deep sutures under the skin to minimize the potential tension on the cartilage.

-Dr. Jessica Kulak has an artistic eye for the natural contours and rejuvenation of the face.
+Dr. Jessica Kulak has an artistic eye for natural contours and facial rejuvenation.
 Patients are always pleased with their natural results that simply restore them to a more youthful appearance without showing signs of any procedures.
 Below are examples of Dr. Jessica Kulak’s surgical results from two of her many patients who achieved amazing results with no signs of facelift surgery.

-The aging process for most individuals affects a variety of different areas of the face at the same time.
+For most individuals, the aging process affects a variety of different areas of the face at the same time.